 However, the Indian National Congress, along with Indian business leaders, kept away from the conference.

-Many of them were in jail for their participation in Civil Disobedience Movement.
+Many of them were in jail for their participation in the Civil Disobedience Movement.

-The idea of an All-India Federation was moved to the centre of discussion by Tej Bahadur Sapru.
+The idea of an All-India Federation was moved to the center of the discussion by Tej Bahadur Sapru.

 All the groups attending the conference supported this concept.